herzrasen/pkghist/README.md

     -o, --output-format <output-format>    Select the output format [default: plain]  [possible values: json, plain]

 ARGS:
     <filter>...
-Filter the packages that should be searched for
+Filter the packages that should be searched for.
+Use regular expressions to specify the exact
+                   pattern to match (e.g. ^linux$ only matches the package 'linux')
 ```

 ## Usage